DataDog/documentation/content/en/tracing/change_tracking/_index.md

 - Data Stream Monitoring Changes (Schema Updates)
 <!--Open Question: This is only available for customers with Data Stream Monitoring already set up.
 Should we link out to a setup page for DSM?  -->

+### Prerequisites for Change Tracking
+- Monitors: Requires that “service” tag is set on the monitor alert.
+- Dashboards: Changes overlay on time-series graphs filtered with service tag.
+- Services: No prerequisites.

 ## How to use Change Tracking
 Change Tracking is available on the following pages within Datadog:

 ### Monitor Status Page
 The Change Tracking experience in the Monitor Status page enables quick resolution without leaving the Monitor page.
 In your Monitor Status page, look for the "Recent Changes" section at the top of the page.
+{{< img src="/tracing/change_tracking/change-tracking-monitor-status-page.png" alt="The details of a change displayed on the Monitor Status Page" style="width:100%;" >}}

 To analyze changes, use the top panel above the monitor status dashboard graph to correlate the timeline of recent change events correlated to the monitor alert you are investigating.

 To enable Change Tracking on the Monitor Status page, ensure a service tag is added to your monitor.
 <!--TO DO: Add Error Rate Graph Screenshot from Example Monitor Status Page Here -->